deannagelosi/plushpal/brian-bear.md

 While this mindset could work on a large data set with many sample recordings, it's not ideal to have such varied recordings for a small sample size of N=3.

 ## Brian Bear's Gesture Log

+Brian Bear created a story about playing in a bedroom.
+In two mintues, Brian Bear recorded **three sample recordings for all three gestures**: _dance_, _play game_, and _sleep_.

 <div class='tableauPlaceholder' id='viz1620602511003' style='position: relative'>
   <noscript>